 Albanians should be barred from claiming asylum in UK, says minister

-Immigration Minister Robert Jenrick said Albania is a ‘demonstrably safe’ country as he warned overall migration is ‘unsustainable’.
+Robert Jenrick says Albania is a ‘demonstrably safe’ country as he warned overall migration is ‘unsustainable’

 Albanians should be barred from claiming asylum in the UK as they are coming from a “demonstrably safe” country, the Immigration Minister has said.